Elisha49/Bioinformatics3/README.md

 #Contents

 It consists of the following files

-Part A and Part A2 of part 1
+-Part A and Part A2 of part 1

-Part 2 library.R
+-Part 2 library.R

-Readme
-License
+-growtn_data.csv

+-gene_expression.tsv

+-Readme

+-License

 In part 1,From questions 1 to 5, firstly "gene_expression.tsv" file is downloaded.From the file mean and histogram were plotted.Similary from questions 6 to 10,"growth_data.csv" file is downloaded.From the file the mean of the data provided was calculated and the box plot was plotted.Also,the p-value of the northeast and southwest over a period of 10 years was estimated by t.test and wilcox functions.